LEARNAcademy/syllabus/ruby/conditionals.md

 ### Additional Branches on the Decision Tree

 If more than the binary `if/else` decision is necessary, Ruby offers the keyword **elsif** which allows for additional evaluations in the conditional statement.
-After the `if` statement, as many `elsif` statements may be used as necessary.
+After the initial `if` statement, as many `elsif` statements may be used as necessary.
 Ending with an `else` will capture any leftover possibilities.

 ```ruby
 def number_checker num